joao-fatela/sequential-sound-reproduction/README.md

 	- The user input is stored in the configuration file.

 - By hitting any other key, the connected device list is not shown and the ID assignment step is not performed
-	- The output device IDs are loaded directly from the configuration file.
+	- The output device IDs are loaded directly from the configuration file (which may be empty).

 #### **Second prompt:**
 - By hitting the return key, 't' key, or typing 'test', the 'test' reproduction mode is activated.